 Some debts, however, are not dischargeable under a Chapter 7 bankruptcy.
 But with all your other debt being eliminated, you’re able to make more room to settle your non-dischargeable debts, such as child support, federal income taxes, student loans, and the like.

 This is where a bankruptcy lawyer comes in.
 An experienced bankruptcy attorney who specializes in the field can help businesses and people file for bankruptcy and increase the chances of you getting a discharge.
-Our Fort Collins bankruptcy lawyers are backed by the experience, expertise, and knowledge to guide you through your bankruptcy case.
+Our Fort Collins bankruptcy lawyers are backed by the experience, expertise, and knowledge to guide you through your case.

 Who Can File for Chapter 7 Bankruptcy?